 How do your employees learn?

-It holds that individuals obtain 70 percent of their knowledge from job-related experiences, 20 percent from interactions with others, and 10 percent from formal educational events.
+Different learning formats were already suggested in the 70:20:10 model for learning and development, created by McCall, Lombardo and Eichinger in the 80’s.
+The model shows that individuals obtain 70 percent of their knowledge from job-related experiences, 20 percent from interactions with others, and 10 percent from formal educational events.

 Employees learn from others (the 20 percent) through a variety of activities: social learning, coaching, mentoring, collaborative learning and other methods of interaction with peers.
 Encouragement and feedback are prime benefits of this valuable learning approach.

-The formula holds that only 10 percent of professional development optimally comes from formal traditional courseware instruction and other educational events.
+According to this formula, only 10 percent of professional development optimally comes from formal traditional courseware instruction and other educational events.

 These percentages are not a mantra, but they do indicate that we need to adapt our learning environments to a new world.
 A world in which peers gain more importance.
 Call it the ‘uberisation’ of learning or your ‘learning tripadvisor’.

 Is your organisation ready for the next step in learning? marbl looks into designing and executing an up-to-date learning environment for your business.
 That’s how we contribute together to well-being and development for all in your organization.